ppapad01/HVACsim/README.md

 # HVACsim-toolkit

-The HVACsim-toolkit is an open-source software, originally developed by the KIOS Research Center for Intelligent Systems and Networks of the University of Cyprus which operates within the Matlab environment, for providing a programming interface for the latest version of EPANET, a hydraulic and quality modeling software created by the US EPA, with Matlab, a high-level technical computing software.
-The goal of the EPANET Matlab Toolkit is to serve as a common programming framework for research and development in the growing field of smart water networks.
+The HVACsim-toolkit is an open-source software, originally developed by the KIOS Research Center for Intelligent Systems and Networks of the University of Cyprus which operates within the Matlab environment, for simulating HVAC system of a building using gbXML file.
+The gbXML files can be exported from Revit building designs (.rvt) by generating energy simulation in the menu Analyze.

 The HVACsim-toolkit features easy to use modeling, simulating and plotting results of HVAC systems using Buidling design projects in Revit.